Code structure

 BASH

-(venv_spacewalks) $ python eva_data_analysis.py eva_data.json eva_data.csv
+(venv_spacewalks) $ python eva_data_analysis.py eva-data.json eva-data.csv

 Remember to commit our changes.